 The 10 Best Hand Coffee Grinders

 This wiki has been updated 34 times since it was first published in December of 2016.
 If you feel technology gets in the way of that perfect cup of morning coffee, then take full control over the bean-grinding process with one of these hand-operated mills.
 Not only are they easy to use, but they offer many of the same adjustable coarseness settings as electric models -- without a noisy motor to wake up the family.
 They are ideal for camping trips and vacations, too.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes